openjournals/joss/docs/submitting.md

 Readers may wonder about the reasons behind some of the choices made for paper writing.
 Most often, the decisions were driven by radical pragmatism.
 For example, Markdown is not only nearly ubiquitous in the realms of software, but it can also be converted into many different output formats.
 The archiving standard for scientific articles is JATS, and the most popular publishing format is PDF.
 Open Journals has built its pipeline based on [pandoc](https://pandoc.org), a universal document converter that can produce both of these publishing formats as well as many more.

 A common method for PDF generation is to go via LaTeX.
 However, support for tagging -- a requirement for accessible PDFs -- is not readily available for LaTeX.
-The current method used ConTeXt, to produce tagged PDF/A-3, a format suited for archiving [@pdfa3].
+The current method used ConTeXt, to produce tagged PDF/A-3.

 ### Markdown
 Markdown is a lightweight markup language used frequently in software development and online environments.
 Based on email conventions, it was developed in 2004 by John Gruber and Aaron Swartz.